-The playard in the photo is this one:
+The play-yard in the photo is this one:

 You may need to have a season of letting the little ones watch a video in another room, take a walk or play outside with a sibling, have play time in a playpen, or give them special toys for school time (see our Toddler Box for ideas!)

 And it is ok to enlist the help of your older children.
 You are not treating them like slave labor.
-You are a family, and families should help each other out.
-Don’t take each other for granted, and play as hard as you work, and don’t let the guilt game make you feel like a rotten parent for having the help out.
-Quite likely a grandparent or friend was there to help out with them when they were little!
+You are a family, and families help each other out.
+Don’t take each other for granted, and play as hard as you work, but don’t let guilt make you feel like a rotten parent for asking your family to help out.

 Maybe Your School Time is the Wrong Time